Van Gogh (band): 1990s

 In 1996 the band released Hodi (Come), which featured more diverse sound than the band's previous releases, and artistic music videos were recorded for several songs.
 The music was written by Đukić, the song "Polje snova" was written by Saša Dragić, and a part of the songs' lyrics featured motifs from Momčilo Nastasijević's poetry.
 This album was also produced by Saša Habić, and it featured hits "Delfin" ("Dolphin"), "Hodi", "Kiselina" ("Acid"), "Apsolutno ne" ("Absolutely Not").
 The album featured a live version of the song "Luna" ("Moon") and the instrumental track "Vertigo" as bonus tracks.
 In 1996, the band appeared on the Kornelije Kovač album Moja generacija (My Generation), with their version of Korni Grupa song "Jagode i maline" ("Strawberries and Raspberries").
-In 1997 Van Gogh released the live album No Comment, which was recorded on January 23 and 24, 1997 in Belgrade's SKC.
+In 1997 Van Gogh released the live album No Comment, which was recorded on 23 and 24 January 1997 in Belgrade's SKC.
 The album featured songs from all the periods of the band's career, but mostly from several last albums.
 The album was produced by Vlada Negovanović.
 In 1998 the band released the CD single which featured two acoustic versions of the song "Polje snova" ("Field of Dreams"), one of them having the French language title, "Qu'hier que demain".
 In 1998 Van Gogh was voted the Yugoslav Rock Band of the Year, and the live version of the song "Neko te ima" was voted the Rock Song of the Year in the YuMusic Internet Awards poll.
 In the meantime Aleksandar Barać, one of the starting members of the group, left the band to pursue life abroad.